braydenc303/gitPractice/README.md

     being sure to paste in the SHA-1 value that you copied.

-19. Take a look at your README.txt file.
+19. Take a look at your experiments.txt file.
 You may notice something different about your file.
 Depending on whether or not we grabbed the right SHA-1 value.
 If not, you may see some of the lines of text are now gone.
 However, if we did grab the right one, all of the lines of text will still be displayed, but if you look closely at the tab in vsCode, there should be a message telling you that the file was deleted from disk.
 Either way, we need to do a little work to get our data back.

 20. In your terminal/bash, type in: